 Finally, an urgent care physician assistant recommended an anti-anxiety medication.
 One week after starting to take that medicine, his allergies simply disappeared.
 He has been allergy free for 10 years.

-The physical symptoms of anxiety can manifest in many different ways.
+The physical response to an anxiety attack can manifest in many different ways.
 You, with the help of a mental health professional, can look for the right treatment plan for your anxiety.

 What You Can Do Today About Your Anxiety